 Use the wire cutters to cut the coil into two separate hoops.
 Allow the ends of the hoop to overlap by roughly 1/4 inch.
 Be sure to file the cut ends smooth using an emery board nail file or another sanding tool.

 Make Sure the Wire Hoops Are the Same Size

 After you trim the coil apart into two hoops, align them and verify they are about the same size.
 Any difference in size will be noticeable because it can affect the finished size of the earrings.

 Make Loops on the End of the Wire and Add Beads

 Make a simple loop on one side of the hoop by turning the wire away from you on your round nose pliers.
-This will keep the beads from sliding off the end.
+Ear wires will keep the beads from sliding off the end.

 Add as many beads to the hoop as you like.
-I tend to add them just over half full - but you could add more or less.
+We tend to add them just over half full, but you could add more or less.
 You need to leave enough empty wire to make one more simple loop to lock the beads on the hoop.

 Add a Jump Ring and Ear Wire to Finish Your Earrings

 Open your jump ring by twisting the sides apart.
 Add the two loops of the hoop and then the jump ring.
 Be sure that the loops will face towards the back of the earring when it is hanging, not the front.

 Close the jump ring and make any necessary final adjustments.
 Repeat these steps with the other hoop.